lcroberts/lazylangs.nvim/README.md

-If you do not use the automatic install options provided by the plugin you can still install the mason packages for all configured languages using `LLMasonInstall`. `LLMasonUpdate` can be used to update the packages installed by LazyLanguages, and `LLMasonClean` can be used to remove installed packages.
+If you do not use the automatic install options provided by the plugin you can still install the mason packages for all configured languages using `LLMasonInstall`. `LLMasonUpdate` can be used to update the packages installed by lazylangs, and `LLMasonClean` can be used to remove installed packages.

 ## Default Config Options